 BC Children’s Hospital Foundation

 Donations can be made online, by calling the Foundation at 604-875-2444 or toll-free 1-888-663-3033, or by mail.

-The Foundation provides funding to meet the priorities of BC Children’s Hospital, Sunny Hill Health Centre for Children and the Child & Family Research Institute.
+The Foundation provides funding to meet the priorities of BC Children’s Hospital, Sunny Hill Health Centre for Children and the BC Children's Hospital Research Institute.
 Funding priorities are established by the senior administration of these facilities, not by Foundation staff.
 Requests for funding are submitted to the Foundation by the hospital administration.

 Yes.
 Several times a year individuals contracted by the Foundation do door-to-door fundraising.
 Anyone undertaking door-to-door fundraising on our behalf will have badges identifying them as representing BC Children’s Hospital Foundation.